 - Oozing or crusting

-If you or your child has any of these signs of eczema, you should see a dermatologist to determine the cause and treatment.
-If you need this assistance, contact us today to schedule your appointment.
+If you or your child has any of these signs of eczema, you should contact the experts at Bay Dermatology to determine the cause and treatment.
+For over 30 years Bay Dermatology has been dedicated to the health and beauty of your skin.
+Please contact us at 727-585-8591